Senior Analyst (quantitative) – Wellbeing and Work

 - Masters degree or PhD in relevant subject

-- Knowledge of the academic, and practical application of wellbeing research and data; Publications and/or practitioner experience in wellbeing
+- Knowledge of the academic, and practical application of work and wellbeing research and data; Publications and/or practitioner experience in work and wellbeing

-- A thorough appreciation of the public service, political and business context relevant to wellbeing; Experience working with UK government and/or charity sectors
+- An appreciation of the public service, political and business context relevant to work and wellbeing.

 We will consider flexible working arrangements and the post can either be London based or involve remote working as part of a virtual team.
 The postholder must be willing to travel to London regularly at least once a week.